leo0514/vpc-on-classic-network/lb-overview.md

 Health check definitions are mandatory for back-end pools.

-The load balancer conducts periodic health checks to monitor the health of the back-end ports, and it forwards client traffic to them accordingly.
+The load balancer conducts periodic health checks to monitor the health of the back-end ports and it forwards client traffic to them accordingly.
 If a given back-end server port is found to be unhealthy, no new connections are forwarded to it.
 The load balancer continues to monitor health of unhealthy ports, and it resumes their use if they become healthy again, which means that they successfully pass two consecutive health check attempts.

-The health checks for HTTP and TCP ports are conducted as follows:
+The health checks for HTTP, HTTPS, and TCP ports are conducted as follows:

-* **HTTP:** An `HTTP GET` request against a pre-specified URL is sent to the back-end server port.
+* **HTTP:** An `HTTP GET` request against a pre-specified URL is sent to the health check port.
 The server port is marked healthy upon receiving a `200 OK` response.
-The default `GET` health path is "/" through the UI, and it can be customized.
+The default `GET` health path is "/".

+* **HTTPS:** Similar to an HTTP health check, an `HTTPS GET` request is sent to the configured health check port and URL path.
+Health checks will utilize HTTPS protocol to encrypt traffic to back-end servers.
+A back-end server is deemed healthy upon receiving a `200 OK` response.
+The default `GET` health path is "/".

 * **TCP:** The load balancer attempts to open a TCP connection with the back-end server on a specified TCP port.
 The server port is marked healthy if the connection attempt is successful, and the connection is closed.

 The default health check interval is 5 seconds, the default timeout against a health check request is 2 seconds, and the default number of retrial attempts is 2.
 {: note}

-## SSL offloading and required authorizations
-{: #ssl-offloading-and-required-authorizations}

-For all incoming HTTPS connections, the load balancer service terminates the SSL connection and establishes a plain-text HTTP communication with the back-end server instance.
-With this technique, CPU-intensive SSL handshakes and encryption or decryption tasks are shifted away from the back-end server instances, thereby allowing them to use all their CPU cycles for processing application traffic.

-An SSL certificate is required for the load balancer to perform SSL offloading tasks.
-You may manage the SSL certificates through [IBM Certificate Manager](/docs/certificate-manager?topic=certificate-manager-getting-started).

-To give a load balancer access to your SSL certificate, you must enable **service-to-service authorization**, which grants your load balancer service instance access to your certificate manager instance.
-You may manage such an authorization by following this documentation [Granting access between services](/docs/iam?topic=iam-serviceauth#create-auth).
-Make sure to choose **Infrastructure Service** as the source service, **Load Balancer for VPC** as the resource type, **Certificate Manager** as the target service, and assign the **Writer** service access role.

-If the required authorization is removed, errors might occur for your load balancer.
-{: note}

-Only TLS 1.2 is supported.
-The following list details the supported ciphers (listed in order of precedence):

-* TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384
-* TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256
-* TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256
-* TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384
-* TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256
-* TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256

 ## Configuring ACLs for use with load balancers
 {: #configuring-acls-for-use-with-load-balancers}